collinzurfluh1/SeniorProject/README.md

 # You need to download MYSQL Workbench
 https://www.mysql.com/products/workbench/

 Once downloaded you need to click the plus icon next to MySQL Connections.
 Set host name to 127.0.0.1.
 Set port to 3306.
 Set username to root.
 Set password to password.
+Create a database called auth_db.
+Create a blank table called users.

 # To build for production environment